nathanemyers-dev/ai-computational-memory/white-paper/use-cases.md

 Model behavior stability requires a controlled persistence layer that prevents resets from disrupting performance.
 Computational memory provides a safe mechanism for maintaining non‑advisory structures that support consistent behavior across sessions.
 It ensures that continuity does not influence inference, alter model logic, or create advisory‑adjacent outputs.

 **Cross-System Coordination**
 Cross‑system coordination depends on shared structures that persist across environments.
 Computational memory enables these structures to exist without creating advisory outputs or directional guidance.
-It improves alignment across enterprise systems while maintaining regulated boundaries and preventing continuity from leaking into advisory domains.
+It improves alignment across enterprise systems while maintaining governed boundaries and preventing continuity from leaking into advisory domains.

 **Regulated Deployment Scenarios**
 Regulated environments require continuity that is supervised, predictable, and non‑advisory.
 Computational memory supports regulated deployment by providing deterministic retention, bounded transformations, and complete audit visibility.
-It ensures that continuity can operate safely without generating regulated outputs or influencing model behavior.
+It ensures that continuity can operate safely without generating liability-bearing outputs or influencing model behavior.

 Computational memory is the foundation layer that supports decision systems, not a decision system itself.

 ## Outcome
 Use cases demonstrate how computational memory provides safe continuity across a range of enterprise scenarios.
-They show how the persistence layer supports stability, governance, and coordination without entering regulated domains.
+They show how the persistence layer supports stability, governance, and coordination without entering advisory domains.

 ## Cross‑Links